-Our history, objectives and what we do
+About us, our history and what we do

 We have had the privilege of receiving funding from Big Lottery Awards for All for three, year long, projects.
 In 2018 we were awarded funding for a two year programme of workshops by The National Lottery Community Fund Reaching Communities.
 Thanks to funders such as Tesco Bags of Life, Living Well Sefton, HOP -Happy older people- The Community foundation for Lancashire and Merseyside, Sefton Mayoral Office and The Co-operative Community Fund, we have been able to provide projects, free of charge, to many charities and community groups in the Merseyside and Lancashire region.

 Macmillan Cancer Care– Initially a 36 week course, we have since facilitated many 6 week projects for people living with cancer.
-Also Daisy Chain, a small charity based in Formby supporting those affected by the disease.

 Life Rooms– A centre in Southport supporting recovery and helping people living with and managing mental health issues.